san-kumar/howdoi/README.md

 If so, please share it with your friends and give me [feedback here](https://news.ycombinator.com/item?id=23230157#23230181).
 But remember:

 - It's just a quick hack to save you a few clicks.
-I wrote this in less than 2 hours so don't expect this to be perfect.
+I wrote this in just a few hours, so it's not perfect.
 - Right now, it prefers Ubuntu solutions over other linux distros.
-- Just to clarify this only prints the answer, it does not run any code on your machine (the screenshot may have given a wrong impression to some people).
+- Just to clarify this only prints the answer, it does not run any code on your machine (in case the screenshot gives you the wrong impression).

 ## Testimonials